Lowell Elementary School Moon Tree

 Boise, Idaho

-There was a local effort to save the tree, you can find out more about it
+There was a local effort to save the tree, you can find out more about it here.

-Photographs at top right and bottom courtesy Eric Geiger
+Photographs at bottom courtesy Eric Geiger

 Lowell School History Page